Syriac Orthodox Church: Meaning of "Syriac"

-Syriac-speaking Christians have referred to themselves as "Sūryoyē/Ōromōyē/Ōṯurōyē" in native Aramaic terms based on their ethnic identity.
-In most languages, a unique name has long been used to distinguish the church from the polity of Syria.
-In Arabic (the official language of Syria), the church is known as the "Kenissa Suryaniya" as the term "Suryani" identifies the Syriac language and people.
-Chalcedonians refer to the church as "Jacobite" (after Jacob Baradaeus) since the schism that followed the Council of Chalcedon in AD 451.
+Syriac-speaking Christians refer to their church, their language, and themselves via the native endonym Sūryōyō.
+This term, derived from the region of Syria (itself derived from Assyria, initially referring to both Mesopotamia and the Levant), was coined as a self-designation by Christians in Edessa in at least the fifth century AD, quickly gaining widespread usage in both what would come to be called the West and East Syriac traditions.
+In Arabic (the official language of Syria), the church is known as the "Kenissa Suryaniya", and the term Sūryānī identifies the Syriac language and people.
+Chalcedonians refer to the church as "Jacobite" (after Jacob Baradaeus) since the schism that followed the Council of Chalcedon in 451 AD.
 English-speaking historians identified the church as the "Syrian Church".
-The English term "Syrian" was used to describe the community of Syriacs in ancient Syria.
-In the 15th century, the term "Orthodox" (from Greek: "orthodoxía"; "correct opinion") was used to identify churches that practiced the set of doctrines believed by the early Christians.
-Since 1922, the term "Syrian" started being used for things named after the Syrian Federation.
-Hence, in 2000, the Holy Synod ruled that the church be named as "Syriac Orthodox Church" after the Syriac language, the official liturgical language of the church.
+The English term "Syrian" was first used to translate Sūryōyō, derived from Latin Syrus.
+The Syriac term Trīṣāth Šubḥō, attested in Classical Syriac texts and literally means "righteous glory", is translated to English as "orthodox" (from ὀρθοδοξία), which is a term used to identify churches that practiced the set of doctrines believed by early Christians.
+Since 1922, the term "Syrian" started being used for things named after the Syrian Federation; hence, in 2000, the Holy Synod ruled that the church be named as "Syriac Orthodox Church" to avoid confusion.